AnyChart/docs.anychart.com/Basic_Charts_Types/OHLC_Chart.md

 ## Visualization

-In this section we will describe main parts of OHLC chart visualization and ways to adjust it.
-Also you will see list of predefined styles.
-Visual appearance of OHLC is defined using certain methods and parameters.
+In this section we will describe main parts of OHLC chart visualization and ways to adjust it.<!-- Also you will see list of predefined styles.--> Visual appearance of OHLC is defined using certain methods and parameters.
 The most important for OHLC parameters are {api:anychart.core.cartesian.series.OHLC#fallingStroke}**.fallingStroke()**{api} and {api:anychart.core.cartesian.series.OHLC#risingStroke}**.risingStroke()**{api}.

 ### Basic sample